JolyneFr/myLSM/README.md

 ├── data      // Data directory used in test
 ├── kvstore     // Top level implementation for LSM tree ├── SkipList     // Data structure of MemTable
-├── DiskManager   // Manage all levels stored in disk, handling compaction ├── LevelStorage    // Store all ssTables in the same level ├── SSTable     // Maintain metadata of a stored sorted table ├── MergeBuffer   // Linear structure for generating SSTs when merging ├── global      // Definitions of generic constants, functions and structs
+├── DiskRepo   // Manage all levels stored in disk, handling compaction ├── Level    // Store all ssTables in the same level ├── SSTable     // Maintain metadata of a stored sorted table ├── MergeBuffer   // Linear structure for generating SSTs when merging ├── global      // Definitions of generic constants, functions and structs